Machine learning tools comparison (2024): TensorFlow vs. PyTorch vs. Scikit-learn & More

 Pricing

 Like TensorFlow, PyTorch is open-source and free to use.
 The cost of running PyTorch models depends on the infrastructure you choose.
-You can use your own hardware or leverage cloud-based services like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure.
+You can use your own hardware or cloud-based services like Google Cloud Platform (GCP), Amazon Web Services (AWS), or Microsoft Azure.

 - Google Cloud AI Platform: Offers various pricing options, including pay-as-you-go and custom pricing for large-scale deployments.
 Expect to pay for CPU/GPU usage, storage, and network traffic.
 Check GCP pricing.